Your website host can impact the speed of your website, the features you can use, and the support you need when

 Small and young nonprofits will be well-served by the StartUp plan while larger organizations should use the GrowBig or GoGeek plan.
 Buy longer-term plans to save money and lock-in your low rates.

 - User-triggered backups, and automated site restores are built right in and super easy to use.

 - Impressive “Staging Site” feature to make a copy of your site for testing and building new features.
 (SiteGround’s GoGeek plan also offers a staging feature.)

 Many web hosts offer domain registration with your account.
 Some even give you a free domain for a year, so choose your web host first before buying a domain.

-If you do select a host that doesn’t offer domain registration, I recommend using Hover.com since they do nothing but domain registration.
+If you do select a host that doesn’t offer domain registration, I recommend using a service that focuses on offering domain registrations.